georgepowell/georgepowell.info/source/_posts/2014-03-13-hello-world.markdown

 ## Heroku

-[Heroku](https://www.heroku.com/) is a friendly, free hosting website that supports ruby apps and deploying with a 'git push heroku master'.
+[Heroku](https://www.heroku.com/) is a hosting website that supports ruby apps and deploying with a 'git push heroku master'.
 Couldn't be simpler.

 This website's sourcecode is available (complete with all posts in markdown) on [my GitHub page](https://github.com/georgepowell), but if you want to make a copycat of some sort you'd be best working from the octopress default template directly.